benc-uk/nanomon/readme.md

 - Listens on port 8000 by default.
 - Makes use of the [benc-uk/go-rest-api](https://pkg.go.dev/github.com/benc-uk/go-rest-api) package.
 - The API is RESTful, see the [API folder](./api/) for specifications and sample .http file.
-- By default no there is no authentication or validation, and all API calls are allowed/anonymous, see [authentication & security](#authentication--security) section for details.
+- By default no there is no authentication or validation, and all API calls are allowed, see [authentication & security](#authentication--security) section for details.

 ### Frontend